 We ensure transparency and fair treatment when handling complaints or appeals following an outcome decision.
-Complaints should be sent to the following email: procurement.support@seswater.co.uk.
-We adhere to EU procurement legislation and will fully investigate complaints in line with this guidance to ensure best practice is followed.
+Complaints should be sent to the following email: tenders@seswater.co.uk.
+We adhere to Utilities Procurement Regulations (2016) and will fully investigate complaints in line with this guidance to ensure best practice is followed.